 Illustrating the kingdom >> Rewards of the Kingdom of Heaven >> Reserved in heaven >>

-Our life is reserved for us in heaven
+Our life is reserved in heaven

 (233f) Kingdom of God